(but not just any elephant)

 You stand there until you can't see any cars at the end of the street and then you cross.
 Fast.

-early death at the hands of one of Morocco's myriad of ACDs but I've since revised my forecast.
-Clearly, if I manag id=e to leave Slovakia in anything but a body bag, I can count myself fortunate.
+A couple of years ago, I predicted that I would earn an early death at the hands of one of Morocco's myriad of ACDs but I've since revised my forecast.
+Clearly, if I manage to leave Slovakia in anything but a body bag, I can count myself fortunate.
 Until then, I'll just keep repeating Elmer's little mantra in my head whenever I hit the mean streets of Bratislava:

 Look both ways